Tuesday, April 17, 2007

 As always, the answer begins: it depends on the type of content that you want to remove.
 Our webmaster help center provides detailed information about each situation.
 Once we recrawl that page, we'll remove the content from our index automatically.
 But if you'd like to expedite the removal rather than wait for the next crawl, the way to do that has just gotten easier.

-Choose this option if you'd like to remove a URL or image.
+Choose the Individual URLs option if you'd like to remove a URL or image.
 In order for the URL to be eligible for removal, one of the following must be true:

-- The URL must return a status code of either 404 or 410.
+The URL must return a status code of either

 - The URL must be blocked by the site's robots.txt file.